julianthome/inmemantlr/README.md

 # inmemantlr

 inmemantlr provides the functionality of [ANTLR v4](http://www.antlr.org/) through a simple API.
-Usually ANTLR requires the use to perform the grammar generation and compilation steps.
+Usually ANTLR requires the user to perform the grammar generation and compilation steps.
 Instead, inmemantlr does all of these steps automatically and in-memory while keeping all of the original ANTLR objects accessible through its `GenericParser` class which is serializable, and hence, can be reused at a